NICVA/gp-prescriptions/README.md

 This is beneficial because it allows prescribing rates (e.g. number of prescriptions per 1000 patients) to be calculated, adjusting for variations in the `total.quantity`.

 ## Mapping practices
-(`map-practices.R`)[map-practices.R] takes your GP Practice Reference File (object `practices`) and adds ONS/NISRA names and codes for the constituency, ward, NI council and Census super output area for each practice, as well as latitudes and longitudes.
+[`map-practices.R`](map-practices.R) takes your GP Practice Reference File (object `practices`) and adds ONS/NISRA names and codes for the constituency, ward, NI council and Census super output area for each practice, as well as latitudes and longitudes.